-Usually the views of the Rocky Mountains is breathtaking, but the kids didn’t really care about that anyway, and were delighted to be climbing into the clouds.
+Usually the views of the Rocky Mountains is breathtaking, but the kids didn’t really care about that anyway.
+They were delighted to be climbing into the clouds.
 The altitude played a few tricks with my ears, but the kids seemed unaffected and were ready and rarin’ to hike along the Skywalk once we got to the top.

-The Skywalk is an easy 1 kilometre hike along a boardwalk, with the only real challenges being the staircases.
+The Skywalk is an easy one-kilometre hike along a boardwalk, with the only real challenges being the staircases.
 A stroller would not be ideal, but a carrier or baby backpack would be an easy way to cart your baby or younger toddler along for the walk.

-Inside the Upper Terminal are a restaurant, washrooms (with change tables) and a gift shop.
+Inside the Upper Terminal are a restaurant, washrooms (with change tables), and a gift shop.
 (Beware!
-The Brewster Tours Ice Bus toy is TWENTY-FIVE DOLLARS but we promised Bub before we saw the price.
+The Ice Bus toy was TWENTY-FIVE DOLLARS but we promised Bub before we saw the price.
 He played with it so much he ended up dropping it and the door broke off which upset him so greatly, we eejits BOUGHT HIM ANOTHER ONE three days later to maintain peace.
 But I digress…)

 We were getting close to naptime, and Bub’s dawdling grew to a snail’s pace.
 Although our stops along the way back allowed us to have a chat with a friendly chipmunk, if we were going to get any food into our kids we needed to hustle.
 We headed back to the Upper Terminal where we enjoyed our packed lunch of PB & Js (thanks, Drumheller Ramada Inn!) supplemented by a few treats from the cafeteria.